Bitter lessons in compute and cleverness

 1 Background

-Sutton’s famous bitter lesson:
+Sutton’s famous bitter lesson set the terminology:

 The biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin.